pythoncapi/pythoncapi/doc/new_api.rst

 In the worst case, there will be no way to access to hidden field from the public C API.
-For these users, the only option will be to stick at the :ref:`old C API <c-api>` which remains backward compatible and still expose implementation details like C structure fields.
+For these users, the only option will be to stick at the :ref:`old C API <old-c-api>` which remains backward compatible and still expose implementation details like C structure fields.